Skip to main content

 for page in result:

-Start building a comprehensive web archive today.
-Incremental crawling keeps costs low and your records complete.
+Incremental crawling keeps costs predictable and your records complete.
+No infrastructure to manage.